thomasnield/oreilly_getting_started_with_sql/README.md

-This is only for my practice of the book's examples
+# Queries for all the examples chapter-wise

+# Chapter 9